-The Company, in consultation with the Audit Committee and Company's management, determined that it was appropriate to restate our previously filed financial statements for the period ended June 30, 2021.
-As part of the restatement, we identified a material weakness in our internal control over financial reporting.
+We, in consultation with our Audit Committee, determined that it was appropriate to restate our previously filed financial statements for the period ended June 30, 2021.
+As part of the restatement, we identified an additional material weakness in our internal control over financial reporting.

-As a result of such material weakness and such restatement, we face potential for litigation or other disputes which may include, among others, claims invoking the federal and state securities laws, contractual claims or other claims arising from the restatement and material weaknesses in our internal control over financial reporting and the preparation of our financial statements.
-As of the date of this prospectus, Astra is currently a defendant or nominal defendant in four actions alleging violations of federal securities laws.
-Please see "Legal Proceedings" below for more information about these actions.
+As a result of such material weaknesses and such restatement, we face potential for litigation or other disputes which may include, among others, claims invoking the federal and state securities laws, contractual claims or other claims arising from the restatement and material weaknesses in our internal control over financial reporting and the preparation of our financial statements.
+As of the date of this prospectus, we are currently a defendant or nominal defendant in three actions alleging violations of federal securities laws.
+Please see "Legal Proceedings" for more information about these actions.
 We can provide no assurance that additional litigation or dispute will not arise in the future.
 Any such litigation or dispute, whether successful or not, could have a material adverse effect on our business, results of operations and financial condition.